 Very hot summers and very cold winters have shown a direct impact on people suffering from high blood pressure.
 And, if you live in the cold regions you are more prone to elevated blood pressure as compared to living in moderate climates.

-Environmental changes affects our bodies is so many ways, but you can learn how to control your blood pressure and cholesterol irrespective of the climate you live in.
+Environmental changes affect our bodies is so many ways, but you can learn how to control your blood pressure and cholesterol irrespective of the climate you live in.

 It is even said some astrologers can predict the potential illnesses of individual at the moment of their birth due to the position of the planets.
 Here are some interesting facts on the effects of the climate around you and what causes your high blood pressure, the silent killer: